Non-Paid Graphic Design Internship, Part-time (Industrial City, BK)

 Your CES socks are knitted from a high performance poly-cotton blend yarns.
 A few simple care instructions will go a long way in keeping your socks looking vibrant, sharp, and maintaining its performance attributes.

 Turn the socks inside out before washing.
 This reduces the likelihood of the surface from getting snags or damage to the printed side.

 Hand wash if possible with cold/warm water.
-Hand washing is much gentler on the socks and the fibers than machine washing.
-This will help wiht the longevity of your socks and print.
+Hand washing is much gentle on the socks and the fibers than machine washing.
+This will help with the longevity of your socks and print.

 Air dry if possible or tumble dry low in the dryer.
-Hight heat will affect the performance fibers.
+High heat will affect the performance fibers.